8 proven strategies to improve employee motivation at work

 1. Recognize and reward often

 One of the most powerful ways to motivate employees is through recognition.
 When people feel appreciated, they’re more engaged, more productive, and more likely to stay.
-The best programs make recognition easy and frequent — a quick thank-you, a peer-to-peer shout-out, or rewards employees can actually use.
+For mid‑market organizations, the best programs make recognition easy and frequent — without adding admin work — through peer‑to‑peer recognition, manager tools, and rewards employees actually use.

 According to Achievers Workforce Institute’s (AWI) State of Recognition Report, employees who are recognized at least once a month are three times more likely to trust their managers and two and a half times more likely to see them as effective leaders.
 Recognition builds trust, strengthens performance, and creates the kind of work environment where people want to give their best.